-Course Length (Weeks) Maximum Time Frame (Weeks) Cosmetology Cosmetology - Full Time (3-Day - 30 hours) 53 63 Cosmetology - Full Time (5-Day - 35 hours) 46 54 Cosmetology - Full Time (4-Day - 37 hours) 43 51 Barbering Barbering - Full Time (3-Day - 30 hours) 33 40 Hair Design • •
+Course Length (Weeks) Maximum Time Frame (Weeks) Cosmetology Cosmetology - Full Time (3-Day - 30 hours) 53 65 Cosmetology - Full Time (5-Day - 27.5 hours) 59 73 Barbering Barbering - Full Time (3-Day - 30 hours) 33 40 Barbering - Full Time (5-Day - 27.5 hours) 37 46

-Course Length (Weeks) Maximum Time Frame (Weeks) Hair Design - Full Time (3-Day - 30 hours) 47 55 Hair Design - Full Time (5-Day - 35 hours) 40 58 Hair Design - Full Time (4-Day - 37 hours) 38 45 Esthetics Esthetics - Full Time (3-Day - 30 hours) 25 30 Master Esthetics Master Esthetics - Full Time (3-Day - 30 hours) 40 48 Manicuring Manicuring - Full Time (3-Day - 30 hours) 20 24 Instructor Training Instructor Training - Full Time Cosmetology / Barbering (3/5-Day - 30 hours) 20 24 Instructor Training - Full Time Cosmetology (5-Day - 35 hours) 17 21 Instructor Training - Full Time Cosmetology / Barbering (4-Day - 37 hours) 16 20 Instructor Training - Full Time Esthetics (3-Day - 30 hours) 20 24 Instructor Training - Full Time Manicuring (Day) 20 24
+Course Length (Weeks) Maximum Time Frame (Weeks) Hair Design Hair Design - Full Time (3-Day - 30 hours) 47 57 Hair Design - Full Time (5-Day - 27.5 hours) 51 64 Esthetics Esthetics - Full Time (3-Day - 30 hours) 25 33 Master Esthetics Master Esthetics - Full Time (3-Day - 30 hours) 40 52 Manicuring Manicuring - Full Time (3-Day - 30 hours) 20 46 Instructor Training Instructor Training - Full Time TBD based on schedule TBD based on schedule Instructor Training - Part Time TBD based on schedule TBD based on schedule

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 118% of the scheduled contracted hours.
-If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
-Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 118% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
+Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.